rjframe/json-rpc/README.md

 ## Non-conforming details

-* (tmp) All IDs must be integral; JSON-RPC allows NULL and string IDs as well.
 * (tmp) IDs are required in requests; Notifications are not yet supported.
-* (tmp) Only TCP sockets are supported as a transport protocol.
 * (tmp) Batches are not supported.

 ## Redesign plan